BreathingCode/BreathingCode.github.io/_posts/2015-03-27-making-it-count.md

 ### Making the Next Days Count

-All this means, that *we decided to cancel Breathing Code* on Wednesday 01-April-2015 (sorry, no april fool's joke), *if the number of tickets sold* until then, *is still significantly below the minumum of 35*.
+All this means, that *we've decided to cancel Breathing Code* on Wednesday 01-April-2015 (sorry, no april fool's joke), *if the number of tickets sold* until then, *is still significantly below the minumum of 35*.